"Send out your light and your truth; let them guide me. Let them lead me to your holy mountain, to the place where you live."

 * additional required materials/books to be purchased for these classes

-Bible - Free: Students are led through a book of the Bible, helping the students learn to study scripture.
-A mom or dad with a heart for expository teaching leads this class (boys and girls are separate at this age).
+Bible - Free: Students are led through a book of the Bible, helping them learn to study scripture.
+A mom or dad with a heart for expository teaching leads this class while students have the opportunity to rotate through assisting in leading.

-American Lit and Exposition in Writing- $90: Students will use the Lost Tools of Writing curriculum to continue learning persuasive writing.
-This style of writing will be taught in 7th through 9th grade.
+British Lit and Exposition in Writing (10/11th Grade) (1 HS Credit) - $75: Students will use the Lost Tools of Writing curriculum to continue learning persuasive writing.
 Students will learn how to identify and express their message clearly and vividly.
 This important skill will help students to succeed in college if that is their path, and it will also help them develop cognitive habits related to decision making, and communication with friends and foes alike.
 This is a skill that will transfer to debate, public speaking, law, medicine, or ministry.
 The foundation for the essays they will write are novels that are rich in language, history and critical thinking.
+Novels TBD.